 - a.
-Develop the student's PCDP. - b.
+Modify long-term goals established during the Admissions Process, establish short-term goals and populate the Evaluation of Student Progress. - b.
 Schedule appropriate career development classes and activities. - c.
 Develop essential support systems to address each student's personal and transitional needs.

 ➤ Interview counselors.
-Do they understand the use of the ePCDP as a career development tool?
-Check their understanding of the system by having them demonstrate entering information from a couple of student files into ePCDP.
+Do they understand the use of the Evaluation of Student Progress as a career development tool?
+Check their understanding of the system by having them demonstrate entering information from a couple of student files into CIS.